henspace/text2lesson-docs/docs/formatting/add-images.md

 - **title**: the title of the image.
 - **original-source-url**: this where you originally obtained the image and is normally different from the url used to display the image.
 - **authors**: these are the names of the people who created the image.
-It most cases it will be a single name.
+In most cases it will be a single name.
 - **licence-name**: this is the short name of the licence.
 For example `CC BY-SA` or `PUBLIC DOMAIN`.
 - **licence-url**: this is the url for the details of the licence.
 If you omit this, the application will try to determine it from the licence-name.
 - **notes**: this part contains extra information.
 For example, if you cropped the image, you might want to add `image cropped`.